 (a) Restaurant-level impairment charges are recorded in Closures and impairment expenses, net and resulted primarily from our semi-annual impairment evaluation of long-lived assets of individual restaurants that were being operated at the time of impairment and had not been offered for refranchising.
 We performed an additional impairment evaluation in the first quarter of 2020, considering the adverse effects of the COVID-19 pandemic as an impairment indicator.
-The fair value of assets as of the relevant measurement date, after considering the impairment charges recorded during the quarter ended March 31, 2020, was \$29 million.
+After considering the impairment charges recorded during the corresponding periods, the fair value of assets as of the relevant measurement date was both \$50 million for the quarter and year to date ended June 30, 2021,and \$49 million and \$76 million for the quarter and year to date ended June 30, 2020, respectively.